E1k3n/E1k3n.github.io/content/posts/first-post.md

 - Events: Attending events is a good way to network, gain knowledge and stay motivated in a field which can easily lead to burnout or impostor syndrome.
 Being social is vital for multiple reasons.
 - My digital crib: I might be sharing my personal setup and maybe even a few embarrassing desktop screenshots if you’re lucky.

-## Closing
+## That’s all
 Thank you for sticking around for my cybersecurity debut.
-If you survived this post without a headache, congratulations!
-Stay tuned for
+If you survived this post without a headache, congratulations.
+You’ve earned a cookie! 🍪 I hope you’ll find some useful info, some laughs and maybe even new appreciation for cybersecurity related content.
+Don’t be a stranger, I go by the absolute banger name of ApocalypticWasteman on discord if you want to chat.